-Our audit was conducted for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
-The supplementary information contained in the five year comparison table in Note 16 is presented for purposes of additional analysis and is not a required part of the basic consolidated financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the consolidated financial statements taken as a whole.
+Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
+The supplementary information contained in the five year comparison table in Note 15 is presented for the purpose of additional analysis and is not a required part of the financial statements.
+This supplementary information is the responsibility of the Company's management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+Such information has been subjected to the auditing procedures applied in our audits of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, such information is fairly stated in all material respects in relation to the financial statements as a whole.